mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 ## 5. Bayesian inference

 A Bayesian framework offers significant advantages for addressing inverse problems.
 Bayesian inference is the process of updating our beliefs about the probability of an event based on prior knowledge and observed data using Bayes' theorem.
 In the context of the presented problem, we update our beliefs about the probability of the parameter values in our model based on prior knowledge and experimental observations.
-Bayes' theorem is an extremely powerful concept, particularly in situations where uncertainty exists and where prior knowledge or beliefs can be incorporated into the analysis.
+Bayes' theorem is an extremely powerful concept, particularly in situations where uncertainty exists, data is limited and where prior knowledge or beliefs can be incorporated into the analysis.

 ### 5.1 Bayes' Theorem